kgrewee/roobie/README.md

     "scripts": ["./node_modules/roobie/dist/roobie.min.js"]
 ```

-### Bundle with internal themes
+### Option 2: Bundle with internal themes
 Internal themes are not bad, but you're stuck with the Roobie default light and dark themes unless you override variables in your CSS.
 For some people this better than maintaining their own theme files.
 Our theme variables may change in the future versions.
+You can still create your own themes while keeping the Roobie light and dark defaults.
+See **Custom Themes**.
 #### HTML
 ```html
 <head>